jayjun911/ps3launcher/README.md

 [launcher]

-emulator = .\rpcs3.exe
+emulator = [path_to]\rpcs3.exe

 driveLetter = E

-emulator is a path to the RPCS3 executable.
-By defualt, it looks for the RPCS3 in the same directory.
-If you were to put ps3launcher any other location, modify ini file to point to the RPCS3 location.
+emulator is a path to the RPCS3 executable, modify ini file to point to the right RPCS3 installation location.

 driveLetter indicates the virtual bluray/dvd location.
-It tries to unmount whatever drive mounted at the location before tries to mount the new ISO. this prevents ever-growing virtual drives. (eg. if an ISO is already mounted at E, new ISO will be mounted at F, G, ... etc) For whatever reasons, it fails to unmount at the location, it'll find next available mount point and mount it. driveLetter doesn't need to be manually maintained as it'll automatically updated once it finds the right mount location.
+It tries to unmount whatever drive mounted at the location before tries to mount the new ISO. this prevents ever-growing virtual drives. (eg. if an ISO is already mounted at E, new ISO will be mounted at F, G, ... etc) For whatever reasons, if it fails to unmount at the given location, it'll find next available mount point and mount it. driveLetter doesn't need to be manually maintained as it'll automatically updated once it finds the first available mount location.
+However, if you know and want to use the available mount location, you may specify the location here.

 note: it doesn't guarantee the mounting location.
 PowerShell/Windows interface doesn't have a way to mount ISO to a specific drive letter.